jamesclair/JamesClair/README.md

 ### [Axon](https://logrhythm.com/products/logrhythm-axon/)

-A greenfield
+A greenfield rewrite of LogRhythm's core data security analytics product as a highly scalable, highly available, multi-cloud/on-prem hybrid multi-tenant security intelligence and event management system.

 In 2019 The VP of SE, one director, two architects and I (platform engineering lead) set out to rebuild Logrhythm's core SIEM as a cloud first platform.
-For the next three years we began designing, building, hiring, and evangelizing the new platform while delivering on a very tight timeline.
-Everyone said it would take 5 years and we were tasked with building it in 3.
+For the next three years, following cloud native industry best practices, we began designing, building, testing, hiring, teaching and evangelizing the new platform while delivering on a very tight timeline.

 Here are some of the industry principles, requirements, and best practices we used to accomplish our goal: